 There is no ongoing monthly fee, but you’ll pay between 1.75%-2.5% per transaction depending on whether your customer is using contactless, entering their PIN, or using a non-UK card.

-You can accept payments through various methods—credit and debit cards, mobile payments, and even cash—without incurring a fee for the software itself.
+Square lets you accept payments through various methods—credit and debit cards, mobile payments, and even cash—without incurring a fee for the software itself.

 The inventory management feature in Square’s system allows you to track stock levels and set up low-stock alerts.
 You can manage single or multiple locations and even integrate this data into your accounting software if required.